hpowell20/cs2063-master/Winter2022/labs/java/Lab4/README.md

   * Have the app cancel the alarm if the AC power is disconnected and set the alarm when the AC power is connected
   * Use ```ACTION_POWER_DISCONNECTED``` instead of ```ACTION_BATTERY_LOW``` and ```ACTION_POWER_CONNECTED``` instead of ```ACTION_BATTERY_OKAY```

+**Writeup Task**

+Create a document with the following items:
+	* A screenshot of the toast message when the application enters either a low battery or power disconnected state
+	* A screenshot of the toast message when the application leaves either a low battery or power disconnected state
+	* A screenshot of the notification reminding the user to tale a picture

 **Lab Completion**

-* Show the working app running on an emulator to the instructor or TA
+* Take screenshots of the application in a either a low battery Show the working app running on an emulator to the instructor or TA
+* Submit `MainActivity.java`, `AlarmReceiver.java`, and your answers to the writeup task to the Lab3 drop box folder on D2L
 * Keep a copy of your project work and answers for future reference